Setting up accounts for EUAs

-Shipping companies operating under the EU ETS will be required to open a Maritime Operator Holding Account (MOHA) for transfer and surrender of EUAs to the relevant Administering Authority (AA).
+Shipping companies operating under the EU ETS will be required to open a Maritime Operator Holding Account (MOHA) for the transfer and surrender of EUAs to the relevant Administering Authority (AA).

 Each shipping company, whether the shipowner or technical manager, will have EU ETS obligations to the AA of an EU or EEA member state.
 Companies registered in an EU/EEA country will be assigned to the AA of that country.
 Companies registered outside the EU/EEA will be assigned to the AA of the country where their ships have called most frequently over the past four years or, if this is not applicable, where their first port call has been in 2024.

-The EU was due to publish on 1 February 2024 a list of AAs with shipping companies under their jurisdiction and each company responsible for one or more ships under the EU ETS is required to apply for a MOHA within 40 working days of publication of this list.
+The EU was due to publish on 1 February 2024 a list of AAs with shipping companies under their jurisdiction, and each company responsible for one or more ships under the EU ETS is required to apply for a MOHA within 40 working days of publication of this list.
 Any company that is not listed must itself take the necessary steps to find its AA and apply for a MOHA within this timeframe.

 In addition, shipping companies must set up a Union Registry trading account to maintain an electronic record of their issued EUAs, ensuring transparency and accountability.
 Companies will have to be registered in the EU ETS to be able to receive, buy and manage EUAs, and to later surrender them to the respective AA.